bob-el-bot/BobTheBot/README.md

 - `/poll [prompt] [option]*4` Create a poll.
 - `/ship [user]*2` See how good of a match 2 users are.
 - `/hug [user]*5` Show your friends some love with a hug.
-- `/welcome [welcome]` Bob will send welcome messages to new server members.
+- `/welcome toggle [welcome]` Bob will send welcome messages to new server members.
+- `/welcome set-message [message]` Set a custom message to welcome new users with.
+- `/welcome remove-message` Bob will stop using the custom message to welcome users.
 - `/hi` Say hi to Bob.

 ### 🔒 Encryption commands: